 - Essay format, typed directly into the study pack - Video presentation, there must be a working link to the video at the time of assessment for moderation.
-If there is a system failure at a moderation the assessor will assess video presentations from notes, scripts, and stills from the video so they must all be added too. - PowerPoint presentations, add a copy of each screenshot and a copy of the script used. - Posters, information should be added carefully to the poster, and in a readable format; in the study pack add close-ups of specific parts of the poster to prove all the work is there. - For any other presentation format, please discuss with your adviser in advance.
+If there is a system failure at a moderation the assessor will assess video presentations from notes, scripts, and stills from the video so they must all be added too. - PowerPoint presentations, add a copy of each screen and a copy of the script used. - Posters, information should be added carefully to the poster, and in a readable format; in the study pack add one pic of the whole of the poster, and close-ups of specific parts of the poster to prove all the questions are answered and the info required has been added. - For any other presentation format, please discuss with your adviser in advance.